quasarframework/quasar-framework.org/source/guide/pwa-introduction.md

 https://developer.mozilla.org/en-US/docs/Web/Manifest

 ## Service Worker
-The Service worker provides a programmatic way to cache app resources.
-Be it files or JSON data from a HTTPS request.
+The Service worker provides a programmatic way to cache app resources (files).
 The programmatic API allows developers to decide how to handle caching and provides a much more flexible experience than other options.

 More information on the Service Worker API can be read by accessing: https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API